-Experimentally, we demonstrate that we can both resolve, and recover magic and entanglement within the noisy quantum state.
-These findings demonstrate that while quantum hardware experiments may produce high entropy states, the coherent mismatch of the dominant eigenvector has much smaller error when compared to the decay of the state fidelity.
-The raw experimental results for qubit correlations differ from noisy simulations with a depolarization model, revealing states which have additional correlations to entanglement.
-This emphasizes the importance of experimental validation on hardware, and will become increasingly important as hardware scales, and noisy simulations become intractable.
-The re-use of experimental data was shown by tailoring an entire $H_2$ dissociation curve to be computable by a single circuit identified to be the best performing through monitoring errors.
-Our findings support future work on classical or quantum methods to extract information and utility from noisy quantum states, and introduces quantum informatic tools for identifying those states which interact most favorably with noise.
+The re-use of experimental data was shown by tailoring an entire $H_2$ dissociation curve to be computable by a single circuit.
+The best performing could be identified through monitoring errors rate, and also corresponded to the state with the lowest errors in magic.
+Our findings support future work on classical or quantum methods to extract information and utility from noisy quantum states, and to use quantum informatic tools to influence quantum algorithm development.